Sarpy County Fair & Rodeo takes fun to extreme with monster trucks, Bush Pullers, wild bulls

 The fair, which runs through Aug.
 5, is being held at the Sarpy County Fairgrounds in Springfield, Nebraska, about five miles south of Interstate 80 on Nebraska Highway 50.
 It attracts about 75,000 people annually.

-“We have people who have had the same seats for 30-plus years,” says Nichole Jansen, sponsorship chair for the Fair.
+“We have people who have had the same seats for 30-plus years,” says Nichole Jansen, sponsorship chair for the fair.
 “The rodeo and the demolition derby sell themselves.”

 Even so, she says, some fairgoers might enjoy a few events that are especially cool this year: